browscap/browscap-php/README.md

 vendor/bin/browscap-php browscap:update --remote-file Full_PHP_BrowscapINI
 ```

-##updating a custom cache dir
+## Updating a custom cache dir

 Each operation expect fetch uses a cache inside the `resources` directory inside the project.
 If you update this library with
 composer, the cache is cleared also.
 If you want to avoid this and want to set your own cache folder,
 you can use the `cache` option.
-If you do this, you have to set a Cache Instance for this this path (see below).
+If you do this, you have to set a Cache Instance for this this path.

 ```php
 vendor/bin/browscap-php browscap:update --cache ./browscap-cache